FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 Each line should be a URL to a plain text with domains (and/or expressions) to block with.
 The format is the same as Pi-hole so all the lists used on Pi-hole can also be used here.

 Alternatively, use **Quick Add** to add a recommended block lists.

+## Footnotes

+[^http-challenge]: The most common way to do this is through an HTTP challenge where the cert provider must be able to access your web server (and the cert client) publicly.
+For this you need to forward ports into your private network and your web server needs to be able to receive public-internet traffic.
+This is, obviously, what we are trying to avoid.
+Even if you do this once and then disable port forwarding the certs need to be renewed from time to time which makes this non-feasible for unattended maintenance.

+[^tunnels]: Kidding of course.
+[CF Tunnels](https://www.cloudflare.com/products/tunnel/) are super useful for protecting your network or when behind a CGNAT and can even be [used alongside a reverse proxy.](https://www.reddit.com/r/selfhosted/comments/12zg3sh/comment/jhs1u8d/)